ku-eecs330/lab-schedule/README.md

 - Friday 02:00-03:50p.m. (**GTA**: Pudota, Mary Jeevana)

 ## Due Dates
 Due dates of each lab assignment will be clearly indicated at the beginning of each lab document.
-Basically, you will have **3 days** after your lab date to finish all the submission.
-For example: if your lab is every Monday, you will have Tuesday - Thursday to finish your assignment.
-The due time will be 11:59pm CDT on every Thursday.
+Basically, you will have **4 days** after your lab date to finish all the submission.
+For example: if your lab is every Monday, you will have Tuesday - Friday to finish your assignment.
+The due time will be 11:59pm CDT on every Friday.

 ## Policy